Alan-Miller/headers/README.md

 - `GET` is the default, so you can omit the `-X GET` and just write `curl URL`.
 - The `-d` option introduces data (the message body).
-- The default Content-Type when sending data is "application/x-www-form-urlencoded".
-This is the format used when submitting (traditional) web forms.
+- The default Content-Type when sending data (`-d`) is "application/x-www-form-urlencoded".
+This is the format used when submitting web forms, like a contact page on a website.
 - To send JSON data, use the -H (header) flag to change the Content-Type to "application/json"

 ```sh